architecttr/Aegis-Toolkit/README.md

 Local file deletions and trash moves now run using WorkManager jobs.
 The app shows a brief snackbar while cleanup is in progress and finishes work even if the user leaves the app.
+UI state listens to each job's `WorkInfo` by ID so results are delivered even after the process restarts.
+An in‑process event bus may emit quick updates, but `WorkInfo` is the source of truth.
 If future Play policies require a dedicated foreground service type for file management, revisit this approach.

 # License